nicodex/amiga-ocs-cpubltro/README.md

   - [cpubltro-pal.rom](cpubltro-pal.rom) PAL 256K ROM image (MapROM/emu)

-Currently both versions use the same drawing routine and differ only in the pixel aspect ratio and should work on both systems (yes, even the PAL version should also work on NTSC, it is over-drawing into line 35, but the calculations per field are completed before the drawing routine syncs to the top line 44).
+Currently both versions use the same drawing routine and differ only in the pixel aspect ratio and should work on both systems.
+With an ECS Agnus the mode is switched to NTSC/PAL on start, independent from the initial display mode.
+The PAL version should even 'work' with a NTSC ICS/OCS Agnus, since it is over-drawing into line 35, but the calculations per field are completed before the drawing routine syncs to the display window's top line 44.

 Revision 2025 demo (Amiga 500 without CIAs, Paula, and RAM):
 ![Revision 2025 demo board](README.jpg)